 I’ve made this cake twice since its original gfe debut, but I didn’t get new photos either time.
 Honestly, even being a food blogger, often I don’t want to stop to take photos, I just want to eat and enjoy favorite recipes with my friends and family.

 This gluten-free Lemon Sponge Cake is that kind of recipe.
 Make this cake and get on to the enjoying part!

 Gluten-Free Lemon Sponge Cake Recipe

 Gluten-Free Lemon Sponge Cake

 Sponge cake is a lighter delicious dessert that usually only gets made on very special occasions.
 The lemon factor and glaze for this cake make it very special indeed!
-When this cake is made using potato starch and the glaze is made using potato starch or arrowroot, this recipe is grain free and ideal for Passover.
+Note that when this cake is made using potato starch and the glaze is made using potato starch or arrowroot, this recipe is also grain free and ideal for Passover.

 - 7 eggs